mcgarrah/mcgarrah.github.io/_posts/2024-03-10-github-pages-jekyll-locally.md

 published: true
 ---

 How to run Github Pages locally in my Microsoft Windows 10 Pro [WSLv2](https://learn.microsoft.com/en-us/windows/wsl/about) [Ubuntu 22.04 LTS](https://ubuntu.com/desktop/wsl) environment and using [Visual Studio Code](https://code.visualstudio.com/) to modify the contents.
-I'm not a Ruby or Jekyll expert by any means but just wanted a quick guide on running my pages locally to review them before pushing to [this website](https://mcgarrah.org).
+I'm not a [Ruby](https://www.ruby-lang.org/) or [Jekyll](https://jekyllrb.com/) expert by any means but just wanted a quick guide on running my Github Pages website locally to review them before pushing to [this website](https://mcgarrah.org).
 Seemed like an easy enough thing but there were a couple of hiccups to sort out so thought I'd write them down for future me when I try this again.

 This should also lets me test out new plugins, new versions and changes to templates without breaking the public website.
 I'm still sorting out how to do the abstracts and formatting of the archive pages correctly.